N8-O/Machine-Learning/SVM/README.txt

 SVM homework section
-To Run SVP simply use the bash file
+To Run SVM simply use the bash file